 In this calculus-based physics course, students are introduced to foundational concepts of physics using differentiation and integration techniques.
-Topics include waves, electricity, magnetism, and light.
+Topics include oscillations, electricity, magnetism, electromagnetic induction, and the properties of light waves.
 Course includes a mandatory lab component.
 Successful completion of this course requires passing both PHYS112 and PHYS112L with a C- or better in a concurrent semester.
 Satisfies general education science lab requirements if taken concurrently with PHYS112L.